chaffin/ISSEP/docs/domain-1/task-1.2.md

 ---
 ### 1.2 Security Risk Management Principles

-1.2.1 Align security risk management with enterprise risk management
+#### 1.2.1 Align security risk management with enterprise risk management

-In the article featured in the [ISACA] Journal Volume 2, 2014 entitled **Aligning Information Security With Enterprise Risk Management Using ISO/IEC 27001:2013**, Vimal Mani, CISA, CICA povides a [three (3) page overview][ISO] of the following are the key changes in the updated ISO/IEC 27001:2013 Standard.
+In the article featured in the [ISACA] Journal Volume 2, 2014 entitled **Aligning Information Security With Enterprise Risk Management Using ISO/IEC 27001:2013**, Vimal Mani, CISA, CICA povides a [three (3) page overview][ISO] of the key changes in the updated ISO/IEC 27001:2013 Standard.

 - Changes introduced in risk assessment
 -  Introduction of risk ownership